Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Mount Everest & the Khumbu Region

-You’ve probably heard that Nepal is home to the majestic Mount Everest—and for many, this is the primary reason to visit.
+You probably know that Nepal is home to the majestic Mount Everest, and for many, this is the primary reason to visit.

-Rest assured, whether you’re trekking to Basecamp or simply taking in the breathtaking views from a nearby viewpoint, you won’t be disappointed.
+Rest assured, whether you’ve decided to trek to Basecamp or take in the breathtaking views from a nearby viewpoint, you won’t be disappointed.

-Namche Bazaar: A picturesque Sherpa village that serves as a base for Everest trekkers, with markets and stunning views.
+Namche Bazaar: A picturesque Sherpa village that serves as a base for Everest trekkers, where trekkers can enjoy local markets and stunning views.
+Sounds like the perfect spot to acclimatize!

 Pokhara